micheles/papers/PITCHME.md

 +++

 - if reading data is the big issue, consider using a distributed filesystem
-- the performance of NFS was really good for us
+- NFS was really good for us

 +++

-- I you need to write a lot of data, the single writer architecture scales a lot more than one could expect
+- I you need to write a lot of data (> 10 GB/minute) the single writer architecture scales a lot more than one could expect
-- we saw peak writing speeds of ~ 500 MB/s (30 GB/minute!)
+- we saw peak writing speeds of ~ 500 MB/s
+- disabling the swap is a good idea

 +++